manassaloi/manassaloi.github.io/_posts/2021-02-11-playing-being-PM.markdown

 - taking more ownership.
 - working with ICs on architecture decisions, user flows, testing process, marketing etc.
 - No one will stop you from picking up work from the plates of other ICs if they are busy.
 You can be a generalist.
 It can be fun.

-Day 1: Work with Research and BI on identifying the WHY behind a project.
+  - Day 1: Work with Research and BI on identifying the WHY behind a project.
-Day 2: Align stakeholders on milestones and scope (WHAT).
+  - Day 2: Align stakeholders on milestones and scope (WHAT).
-Day 3: Work with Design on mocks.
+  - Day 3: Work with Design on mocks.
-Day 4: Brainstorm with devs on the HOW: discuss various implementation strategies.
+  - Day 4: Brainstorm with devs on the HOW: discuss various implementation strategies.

-No other role will let you do all of these.
+- No other role will let you do all of these.
 Unless you are the CEO.
 But but but remember, you are not the CEO.

-Day 5 to Day Infinity: Running after people to get the feature live on production.
+Just remember that Day 5 to Day of Release involves you running after people to get the feature live on production.

-So read less Stratechery.
+So read less blogs.
 Spend more time on collaborating with people on getting shit done.
 And take ownership.

 Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)